alex4ip/webmagic/user-manual-en.md

 ### Custom PageProcessor

-PageProcessor is part webmagic-core, custom a PageProcessor to achieve their reptilian logic.
+PageProcessor is part webmagic-core, custom a PageProcessor to achieve their crawlerian logic.
 The following is a piece of code to crawl osc blog:

 ```java
     public class OschinaBlogPageProcesser implements PageProcessor {